3 Acronyms Your Clients Should Know: UAT, UAP and SLA

 - Correct way to communicate

 The SLA will explain the difference of priority given to regular customers and uncommitted clients.
-This frees you, as the IT company, to prioritize long-term investors over that business with the “never-ending project” list.
+This frees you, as the Web development company, to prioritize long-term investors over that business with the “never-ending project” list.

 Are you stuck with a project in continual crisis?
 Introduce these three acronyms to your team, then to your client.
 If you educate your client on these three acronyms – UAT, UAP and SLA – before any issues arise, then it will be easier to manage client expectations and ward off any perpetual project.